-Pharmacokinetics-Continuous Infusion: The pharmacokinetic profile of midazolam following continuous infusion, based on 282 adult subjects, has been shown to be similar to that ollowing single-dose administration for subjects of comparable age, gender, body habitus and health status.
+Pharmacokinetics-Continuous Infusion: The pharmacokinetic profile of midazolam following continuous infusion, based on 282 adult subjects, has been shown to be similar to that following single-dose administration for subjects of comparable age, gender, body habitus and health status.
 However, midazolam can accumulate in peripheral tissues with continuous infusion.
-The effects of accumulation are greater after long-term infusions than after shortterm infusions.
+The effects of accumulation are greater after long-term infusions than after short- term infusions.
 The effects of accumulation can be reduced by maintaining the lowest midazolam infusion rate that produces satisfactory sedation.
 Infrequent hypotensive episodes have occurred during continuous infusion; however, neither the time to onset nor the duration of the episode appeared to be related to plasma concentrations of midazolam or alpha-hydroxy-midazolam.
 Further, there does not appear to be an increased chance of occurrence of a hypotensive episode with increased loading doses.
-Patients with renal impairment may have longer elimination half-lives for midazolam see CLINICAL PHARMACOLOGY, Special Populations, Renal Failure).